jasonsbeer/Amiga-2000-EATX/TICK/readme.md

 <img src="/Images/50Hz-OSC-TICK.png" width="500">

 ## Dual Oscillator TICK Generator
 Submitted by kavanoz and sparxUK, this TICK generator is based on the crystal oscillator TICK board but can be set to either PAL or NTSC via the on-board jumper.
-The passes have been reduced to the 0805 footprint.
+The passives have been reduced to the 0805 footprint.
 The BOM and assembly files can be found with the Gerber files in the [Gerber](/Gerber) folder.

 Image 5.
 Dual oscillator TICK board on the Amiga 2000 EATX.